 |In the pursuit of Ops Happiness...|

-We have very high expectations from any Cloud Native or mode 2 applications deployed on Red Hat hybrid cloud solutions.
+As covered in the previous article, The Quest for Operations Intelligence, we have very high expectations from any modern Cloud architecture applications deployed on Red Hat hybrid cloud solutions.

 No matter how much support is put into place, the customer needs to be able to operate their hybrid clouds.

 After taking a look a correlating all of the available data we reached a conclusion in the previous article that we needed to do something more structured.